NFLScoreBot/stadiums/README.md

 			"long":-80.01583
 		}

-You can either download stadiums.json locally, or [you can fetch it over he network](https://raw.github.com/nflscorebot/stadiums/master/stadiums.json "https://raw.github.com/nflscorebot/stadiums/master/stadiums.json").
+You can either download stadiums.json locally, or [you can fetch it over the network](https://raw.github.com/nflscorebot/stadiums/master/stadiums.json "https://raw.github.com/nflscorebot/stadiums/master/stadiums.json").

 ### Building the Data File ###